precision-sustainable-ag/benchbot-map-generator/README.md

 **Steps**

 1. Create two google sheets files for your bench bot
-   1. species_by_row: this file details which rows are planted with what species.
+   1. Species_by_row: this file details which rows are planted with what species.
 An example can be found here https://docs.google.com/spreadsheets/d/1lFJAUB-NKeRJ3U0ZaQpUJDIxpp06S5HR5xS8JZuXFdQ/edit#gid=0
-   2. pictures_per_species: this file shows how many pictures each species needs.
+   2. Pictures_per_species: this file shows how many pictures each species needs.
 This will be updated daily.
 An example can be found here https://docs.google.com/spreadsheets/d/11Pv_lzHuVwqJi83T8BJ_vmf_kwFnDysNmLpQAVCOMPE/edit#gid=0

 2. Clone https://github.com/precision-sustainable-ag/benchbot_map_generator